Steaming To Monemvasia

 until we reach the town of Geraka,

-home of the mythical Kojak.
+home of the mythological Kojak.
 Yes our

 first stop on this scenic tour of